BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 * No diagonal outline logic
 * No continuous LOD or impostor fallback (deferred)
 * Scenes are assumed to be bounded in size and entity count
+* **No draw call batching** — each sprite requires its own draw call because the ray direction depends on the model's unique position relative to the viewer.
+This is an inherent consequence of giving sprites physical presence in the world.

 ---